Is hybrid working beneficial for employee wellbeing?

-When there’s a negative, aggressive culture, you’ll find that a lot of employees suffer mental and physical ill-health, including:
+When there’s a negative, aggressive culture, you’ll find that a lot of employees suffer mental health at work and physical ill-health.

 These issues all contribute to absenteeism, low productivity and high turnover.

 Bullying behaviour is one that makes someone feel intimidated or offended.
 Spreading rumours, treating someone unfairly, or denying opportunities are all forms of bullying.